-5.6 Write to Memory Array (WRITE)
+6.6 Write to Memory Array (WRITE)

-As shown in Figure 10, to send this instruction to the device, Chip Select $(\overline{S})$ is first driven low.
-The bits of the instruction byte, address bytes, and at least one data byte are then shifted in, on Serial Data input (D).
-The instruction is terminated by driving Chip Select $(\overline{S})$ high at a byte boundary of the input data.
-The self-timed Write cycle, triggered by the rising edge of Chip Select $(\overline{S})$ , continues for a period $t{WC}$ (as specified in Table 16, Table 17, Table 18 and Table 19.), at the end of which the Write in Progress (WIP) bit is reset to 0.
+As shown in Figure 12, to send this instruction to the device, Chip Select $(\overline{S})$ is first driven Low.
+The bits of the instruction byte, address byte, and at least one data byte are then shifted in, on Serial Data Input (D).

+The instruction is terminated by driving Chip Select $(\overline{S})$ High at a byte boundary of the input data.
+In the case of Figure 12, this occurs after the eighth bit of the data byte has been latched in, indicating that the instruction is being used to write a single byte.
+The self-timed Write cycle starts, and continues for a period $t{WC}$ (as specified in Table 13), at the end of which the Write in Progress (WIP) bit is reset to 0.

-In the case of Figure 10, Chip Select $(\overline{S})$ is driven high after the eighth bit of the data byte has been latched in, indicating that the instruction is being used to write a single byte.
-If, though, Chip Select $(\overline{S})$ continues to be driven low, as shown in Figure 11, the next byte of input data is shifted in, so that more than a single byte, starting from the given address towards the end of the same page, can be written in a single internal Write cycle.
+If, though, Chip Select $(\overline{S})$ continues to be driven Low, as shown in Figure 13, the next byte of input data is shifted in, so that more than a single byte, starting from the given address towards the end of the same page, can be written in a single internal Write cycle.
+The self-timed Write cycle starts, and continues, for a period $t{WC}$ (as specified in Table 13), at the end of which the Write in Progress (WIP) bit is reset to 0.

 Each time a new data byte is shifted in, the least significant bits of the internal address counter are incremented.
 If the number of data bytes sent to the device exceeds the page boundary, the internal address counter rolls over to the beginning of the page, and the previous data there are overwritten with the incoming data.
-(The page size of these devices is 64 bytes).
+(The page size is 256 bytes).